-Japanese Imports in the Local Market
+Japanese Imports in the Used Car Market

 Odometer and Mileage Considerations

 Japanese domestic market vehicles often arrive in NZ with relatively low odometers because Japanese motorists typically drive modest distances annually.
-However, these vehicles are also often older than their odometers alone might suggest, and their actual mechanical wear profile depends significantly on how they were used in Japan — urban low-speed driving vs highway driving creates very different wear patterns.
-MBI insurers are aware of this and may assess imported vehicles differently from locally-used equivalents.
+However, these vehicles are also often older than their odometers alone might suggest, and their actual mechanical wear profile depends significantly on how they were used in Japan — urban low-speed driving vs highway driving creates very different wear patterns. breakdown insurance insurers are aware of this and may assess imported vehicles differently from locally-used equivalents.

 Parts Availability